eibex/reaction-light/README.md

 - Start the bot again

 ## Roadmap
-Upcoming features can be found in the open issues tagged with **new feature**.
-They can be found [here](https://github.com/eibex/reaction-light/issues?q=is%3Aopen+is%3Aissue+label%3A%22new+feature%22).
+Upcoming features can be found in the open issues and PRs tagged with **new feature**.
+They can be found [here](https://github.com/eibex/reaction-light/issues?q=is%3Aopen+label%3A%22new+feature%22).

 Open a new issue if you would like to see a feature implemented, and/or open a pull request implementing it.